 - Set an example: We understand that senior management balances many competing demands, some that may prevent you from participating in the very initiatives you sponsor.
 We also understand that executives face the same challenges as everyone else when it comes to improving their health.
 But if you decide to implement a wellness plan, your example will help determine its success.
 If your company sponsors a softball team, you may not be able to play with them.
 But you can attend at least one game or send a letter of appreciation to team members.
 If company leaders show that they value and support wellness, employees will take note.

 The connection between wellness and productivity can no longer be ignored.
-We hope that this article provides practical guidance and inspires you to make employee wellness a 2014 company resolution.
+We hope that this article provides practical guidance and inspires you to make employee wellness a company resolution for the New Year.